Sharpness and well-conditioning of nonsmooth convex formulations in statistical signal recovery: Preliminaries

-The function $f:V\to\R$ is convex, the map $\cA: V\to W$ is linear, and $\cK\subseteq V$ is a closed convex cone (possibly all of $V$).
-Each vector space $V$ and $W$ is equipped with a norm $\norm{\cdot}$ which may be different from the Euclidean norm.
+\paragraph{A note on the use of norm} Each Euclidean space $V$ and $W$ comes with a norm $\norm{\cdot}$ that may be different from the Euclidean norm.
 For notational simplicity, we write all norms as $\norm{\cdot}$ with the \emph{understanding that the norm is the norm associated with the space of the argument}.

-In this section, we first formally define the sharpness and conditioning of \eqref{eq:abstract_problem}.
-We then give a dual characterization of sharpness.
-The dual characterization is useful in showing (i) the exact penalization formulation \eqref{eq: MainPenalizationForm} is robust to noisy $b$ (cf.\ \Cref{sec:stat}), and (ii) sharpness implies a well-known regularity assumption of strict complementarity (cf.\ \Cref{sec:strict_comp}).
+For example if $x\in V$, then $\norm{x}$ is the norm of $x$ measured in the norm of $V$.